-Kim was going about normal routine of cleaning her house when she bent over in the process and suddenly her back seized up for no apparent reason.
+Kim was going about a normal routine of cleaning her house when she bent over in the process and suddenly her back seized up for no apparent reason.
 She could not move and the pain was excruciating.

 Between 60% and 80% of people will experience low back pain at some point in their lives.
 The spine is made up of 24 bones, vertebrae, stacked on top of one another.
 These bones connect to create a canal that protects the spinal cord.
 Five vertebrae make up the lower back, the lumbar spine.
 These vertebrae are larger because they carry more of the body's weight.
 Muscles and ligaments provide support and stability for the spine and upper body.